trainingrepo18/votingApp/README.md

 The app will be running at [http://localhost:5000](http://localhost:5000), and the results will be at [http://localhost:5001](http://localhost:5001).

-Run the app in Kubernetes
+Run the app in Kubernetes use this
 -------------------------

 The folder k8s-specifications contains the yaml specifications of the Voting App's services.